-Adrien Auclert (Stanford), Kurt Mitman (IIES Stockholm), Martin Schneider (Stanford), Chris Tonetti (Stanford Graduate School of Business), and Arlene Wong (Princeton University)
+Adrien Auclert (Stanford University), Kurt Mitman (IIES Stockholm), Martin Schneider (Stanford University), Chris Tonetti (Stanford GSB), and Arlene Wong (Princeton University)

 Macroeconomics increasingly emphasizes inequality.
 When heterogeneous agents interact in frictional markets, macro aggregates depend on the distribution of wealth and cannot be characterized by a representative agent.
 At the same time, macro shocks and policies have redistributive effects.